mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Nevertheless, the extremely rich resources of this system have not dissuaded industrious workers from landing here.

-The Shushakan moon’s surface is divided into megacity-sized compounds of construction sites, management quarters, production centres, automated factories and squalid dormitories, making Shushaka a nonstop industrial center.
+The Shushakan moon's surface is divided into megacity-sized compounds of construction sites, management quarters, production centres, automated factories and squalid dormitories, making Shushaka a nonstop industrial center.
 Outside the production centres, the blasted